moniroy4972/moniroy4972/README.md

 - 👋 Hi, I’m pankaj Tanwar
-- 👀 I’m interested in designing and developing intractive websites
+- 👀 I’m interested in designing. and developing intractive websites.
 - 🌱 I’m currently learning.
-- 📫 How to reach me ...
+- 📫 contact me on moniroy4972@gmail.com.

 <!---
 moniroy4972/moniroy4972 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.